 We are often asked about the significance of the word ‘optometry’ in our practice title and hope the following information may help to explain.

-3. Ophthalmic Opticians carry out eye examinations to determine the correct lenses best suited to satisfying that prescription.
+3. Ophthalmic opticians carry out eye examinations to determine the correct lenses best suited to satisfying that prescription.
 They also look for signs of ocular or systemic problems.
 Where they have taken significant extra training, ophthalmic opticians are able to write NHS prescriptions and able to treat common infections and inflammatory conditions.
-Both Ian and Gillian have completed this training and Claire is currently working hard to complete the course.
+Ian, Gillian and Claire have completed this training and have the prescribing qualification.

 In the USA and Australasia the word is optometrist – and they practice optometry, hence the practice name as a reflection of our qualifications and competence.